 The budget includes a 13% reduction in expenditures from the Fiscal Year 2019-2020 budget.
 City of Coppell staff began scrubbing departmental budgets line-by-line in 2019, as a result of legislative action.
 The Texas Legislature passed Senate Bill 2, which adds restrictions to revenue sources, and the Comptroller of Public Accounts proposed Rule 3.334, which significantly negatively impacts the City's sales tax revenue.
 In order to mitigate the revenue shortfalls that will result from these changes - in addition to the impact of the COVID-19 pandemic - staff analyzed departmental budgets in depth to determine how to make the necessary expenditure reductions while maintaining the high level of quality city services Coppell has come to represent.

-- Current vacant City staff positions are frozen and seasonal staff numbers were reduced
+- Vacant City staff positions are frozen and seasonal staff numbers were reduced

 - Budget contains no salary increases for City staff

 - Select capital projects were postponed, resulting in a 77% decrease in capital expenditures from the current year budget

 Response to COVID-19

 The City began planning for the loss of sales tax revenue as a result of Rule 3.334, which has to do with the allocation of sales tax revenue in the State of Texas, when it was proposed by the Texas Comptroller of Public Accounts in December 2019.
 While planning for the impact of Rule 3.334 in late 2019, City departments analyzed their budgeted line by line to identify expenditure reductions.
 The City also immediately instituted a hiring freeze and capital reductions.
 In total, the City was able to identify approximately $5.6 million in expenditure reductions.
 Thus, the City had identified and implemented reductions to expenditures prior to the COVID-19 pandemic.